datacarpentry/wrangling-genomics/_episodes/03-automation.md

 ~~~
 {: .output}

-And create the directory structure to store our results in.
+And create the directory structure to store our results in:

 ~~~
 mkdir -p results/sai results/sam results/bam results/bcf results/vcf